 Moreover, Cancun has great flight connections from both Europe and the Americas making it an ideal starting point for that perfect Caribbean honeymoon with a spicy dash of Yucatán culture and adventure.
 So in the spirit of love and matrimony, here are a few suggestions to make your honeymoon unforgettable.

 Find Your Own Private Beach Hideaway

 Mexico’s Caribbean coast is the perfect place for a tropical beach fantasy.
 With over eighty miles of shoreline along the Mayan Riviera, it’s not all that hard to find that perfect stretch of sugar-white beach.
-Visit Cancun’s lively sands for a dip in its gorgeous powder-blue waters, or head straight for Maroma Beach in Playa or Paraiso Beach in Tulum for more tropical dreams.
+So quick, book your transfer to Cancun to visit its lively sands for a dip in the gorgeous powder-blue waters, or head straight for Maroma Beach in Playa or Paraiso Beach in Tulum for more tropical dreams.
 And to take that honeymoon fantasy to the next level, stay in one of the magnificent luxury homes in Mexico along the Riviera Maya.
 What better way to watch the sunset than from your own private ocean-view hideaway.